cdonahu/cdonahu.github.io/_posts/2022-06-26-Vignette-blog-post.md

 ## Last thing

 [Here](https://cdonahu.github.io/ST558-project-1/) is the link to my github pages repo for this project.
+I made it public on the due date for the project, as directed.